nicolas-cusan/gulp-nunjucks-md/readme.md

 </html>
 ```

-> There is no magic.
-This plugin just appends `block` tags around your markdown or html, removes front-matter and appends it to data, converts markdown and finally renders your nunjucks to html.
+> This plugin just appends `block` tags around your markdown or html, removes front-matter and appends it to data, converts markdown and finally renders your nunjucks to html.

 ## API Modifications